The Bankrate promise

 The SVB Innovators Card comes with a business rewards program, too — you’ll earn 2X points for every dollar you spend, and you can redeem points for statement credits.

 Brex 30 Card: Best for significant rewards

 Not only does the Brex 30 Card not require a personal guarantee, but it also comes with an outstanding rewards program.
-Cardholders with a Brex Cash account who make daily payments on their card can earn 8X points on rideshares, 5X points on travel booked through Brex Travel, 4X points on restaurants, 3X points on eligible Apple purchases through the Brex Rewards Portal, 1.5X points on ads and 1X points on everything else.
-It’s a charge card, so you can’t revolve balances, and there are no hidden fees.
-You also won’t pay an annual fee.
+Cardholders can earn 8X points for payments made daily and up to 7X points on eligible purchases with monthly payments.
+Like the SVB Innovators Card, the Brex 30 Card is a charge card, so you can’t revolve balances.
+There are also no hidden fees and no annual fee.

-In place of a personal guarantee, you’ll need to link a corporate bank account (with a minimum of $50,000) to serve as a security deposit.
-Additionally, your card’s credit limit will be determined by the amount you hold in that account and your spending patterns.
+In place of a personal guarantee, however, you’ll need to link your card to a corporate bank account (with a minimum of $50,000) to serve as a security deposit.
+Your card’s credit limit will be determined by the amount you hold in that account and your spending patterns.

 Ramp Corporate Card: Best for flat rewards

 The Ramp Corporate Card*, which is also a charge card, doesn’t require a credit check or personal guarantee.
 It also comes with no fees of any kind, such as annual fees, foreign transaction fees or setup fees.
 Plus, you’ll get unlimited physical and virtual cards, all of which can be monitored or locked in real time.